Iris Almeida-Côté

 Iris Almeida-Côté, formerly known as Iris Almeida, is an administrator based in Montreal, Quebec, Canada.
 She has held leadership positions in several governmental and non-governmental organizations, including the International Centre for Human Rights and Democratic Development (otherwise known as Rights & Democracy) and Canada World Youth.

 Early life and education

 Almeida-Côté was born in Bombay (now Mumbai), India.
-She holds a master's degree in sociology from the University of Bombay (1982), served as president of the Mouvement international d’étudiants universitaires in Paris from 1982 to 1986, and was assistant secretary-general for the International Cooperation for Development and Solidarity between 1986 and 1988.
+She holds a bachelor's degree and a master's degree in sociology from the University of Bombay (1982), served as president of the Mouvement international d'étudiants universitaires in Paris from 1982 to 1986, and was assistant secretary-general for the International Cooperation for Development and Solidarity between 1986 and 1988.
 She later earned a second master's degree in international law from the Université du Québec à Montréal (UQAM) (2001).

 Administrator

 Rights & Democracy

 After moving to Canada, Almeida-Côté served as head of programs at Partnership Africa Canada from December 1988 until October 1991, when she became an administrator at Rights & Democracy.

 An article in The Globe and Mail from December 1992 described Almeida-Côté as responsible for overseeing Rights & Democracy's programs in Asia and Africa; her duties in this capacity included organizing, monitoring, assessing, and sometimes visiting projects in countries such as Pakistan and Burkina Faso.
 She noted at this time that the centre's funds for India went to an organization called the Centre of Concern for Child Labour, which, she said, was active in "organizing these kids to take care of themselves" by seeking better health standards and conditions at a time when child labour was still legal in the country.
 On another occasion, she said, "Ours is not the traditional approach.
 It's a new way of dialogue with NGOs [non-government organizations] in the South: we can provide some expertise and some funding, but we don't dictate their policy."

 In February 1993, Almeida-Côté urged the government of Canada to cut off its seventeen million dollars in annual aid to Rwanda due to the worsening human rights situation in that country.
 She was quoted as saying, "In a situation of extreme conflict, the fact that you're giving it is taking sides.
 That isn't in Canada's interest.
 Canada is interested in development."
 She later welcomed Monique Mujawamariya to Montreal in April 1994, in the early period of the Rwandan genocide and at a time when Mujawamariya was calling for the retention of United Nations peacekeeping forces in the country.

 Almeida-Côté worked for Rights and Democracy until April 2006.
 She often promoted the concept of universal human rights, saying on one occasion, "It's not just ourselves, it's also Asian NGOs who are saying that you can't talk about economic rights today and political rights sometime in the future.
 The social, cultural, political and economic all go together."
 In 2004, she argued that human rights should be accorded at least as much importance as trade in Canada's relations with China.